 So Why Is The P2P Lending Needed Again?

 The short answer is, the gap between the retained earnings and bank loans are to big.
 This problem has been picked up by the European Commission.
 The European Commission has gaped the problem by implementing legislation for business’ to have better and more competitive options.

-Personally i am investing on different P2P lending platforms.
-I do this as i want to generate cash-flows.
-Furthermore, P2P lending are generating some incredible returns.
+Personally I am investing on different P2P lending platforms.
+I do this as I want to generate cash-flows.
+Furthermore, P2P lending is generating some incredible returns.
 You can follow my personal monthly income from P2P lending platforms here.
 Furthermore, you can sign up at Envestio and get an additional 0,5% on all of your investments in 270 days, when you deposit more than 100 EUR.